 Blair is the author of The Theater of Nature: Jean Bodin and Renaissance Science (Princeton UP, 1997), and Too Much To Know: managing scholarly information before the modern age (Yale UP, 2010).
 She has co-edited, with Jennifer Milligan, Toward a Cultural History of Archives, a special issue of Archival Science (2007) and, with Richard Yeo, Note-Taking in Early Modern Europe, a special issue of Intellectual History Review (2010).
 She and Leah Price also organized two conferences at the Radcliffe Institute for Advanced Study: Why Books in 2010 and Take Note 2012.
 Blair's research focuses on methods of intellectual work among scholars and authors ca. 1500-1700 which she also compares with those of other times and places.
 She has studied for example methods of reading and note-taking as taught in humanist schools, and practices of composing and using reference works and finding devices.
 In March 2014 Blair delivered the Rosenbach Lectures in Bibliography at the University of Pennsylvania on the role of amanuenses and the various mostly hidden helpers who worked with authors and scholars in early modern Europe.
 She is currently completing a book on this topic.

-Carl H. Pforzheimer University Professor & Director of Undergraduate Studies, Harvard University
+Carl H. Pforzheimer University Professor & Chair, Department of History, Harvard University